graphprotocol/research/specs/graphql-api.md

     _logs(from: '0xeeac66f4785cbd5f37e157be7fa59ae03b3c22d859109052b72cef7b626ee756') {
       operation
       # We will be able to see how `age` changed, if at all,
-      # since our lat query.
+      # since our last query.
       data {
         age
       }